danielh-official/laravel-12-template/README.md

 1. Clone to your machine
 2. Run `composer setup` (see: https://getcomposer.org/download/)
 3. Running Server
-    1. Run `./vendor/bin/sail up` or `./vendor/bin/sail up -d`
+    1. **Sail**: Run `./vendor/bin/sail up` or `./vendor/bin/sail up -d`
         - Make sure you have a Docker environment set up like Orbstack (see: https://orbstack.dev/download)
         - Sail scripts can be run using `composer sail` as well
-    2. Alternatively, run `composer dev` to enable hot reload of views whenever a file is changed on 127.0.0.1:{port,default:8000}
+    2. **Local**: Alternatively, run `composer dev` to enable hot reload of views whenever a file is changed on 127.0.0.1:{port,default:8000}

 ## Information